Corker Answers Trump's Endorsement Tweet By Calling The White House A 'Day Care'

 Trump's latest feud with Corker comes at an inopportune time for Republicans trying to pass tax legislation.
 As NPR's Susan Davis reported, Corker could be a bigger threat to the Republican tax bill than the party realizes.

-Just like on health care, Republicans can only lose two votes and still pass a tax bill if no Democrats support it.
+Just like on health care, Republicans can only lose two votes and still pass a tax bill if no Democrats or independents support it.
 That is why securing Corker's vote is critical.

-But Corker has repeatedly remarked that that he views the deficit as the biggest threat to the nation.
+But Corker has repeatedly said he views the deficit as the biggest threat to the nation.